kalepail/stellar-quest-bounties/bounties/level-2/video-tutorials.md

 ### What are the deliverables?
 - The video itself, uploaded to Youtube, Vimeo, or any popular video hosting sites
-- (Optionally) A link to the codebase for coding walkthroughs - preferably a branch or dedicated repo
+- A link to the codebase for coding walkthroughs - preferably a branch or dedicated repo

 #### Bounty Description
   - The hunter should create a minimum 2-min video